cedexis/go-itm/README.md

 go-itm can be updated and tested in isolation on your local machine.
 A Dockerfile and Make targets are provided to aid in this process.

+Build a Docker image called go-itm:latest:

 ```bash
 $ make docker-build
 ```

-This builds a Docker image called go-itm:latest on your system.
+Run an interactive Bash session in a new Docker container based on the go-itm:latest image:

 ```bash
 $ make docker-run
 ```

-This runs an interactive Bash session within a new Docker container based on the go-itm:latest image.

-Within the container:
+Run unit tests within the container:

 ```bash
 [container] /go-itm $ make test